 - Select the content of the public key (the sequence of characters under “Public key for pasting into OpenSSH authorized_keys file”).
 Copy it, as you will need this in the next step.

-You must upload the content of the public part of the SSH key pair you just created to the Scaleway interface.
-This is then transferred to your compute instance during the boot process.
-You can then connect and authenticate from your local machine (where the private key is) to the remote compute instance (where the public key is).
+You must upload the content of the public part of the SSH key pair you just generated to the Scaleway interface.
+This is then transferred to your Instance during the boot process.
+You can then connect and authenticate from your local machine (where the private key is) to the remote Instance (where the public key is).

 Scroll down to the SSH Key section, and click Add a new SSH key.

 Paste the content of the public key (which you copied in the previous step) into the pop-up box, and optionally add a description.
 Then click Add a SSH key.

 You will now be able to connect to your Instances via SSH

 If you have any difficulties connecting to an Instance after uploading a new public SSH key to your Project, try the following:

 - If you cannot connect to your Instance at all via SSH, reboot your Instance from the console and try again.

 - If you can connect to your Instance using a previously uploaded SSH key but not the new one, go ahead and connect to your Instance with the old key.
 Once connected, run the

 scw-fetch-ssh-keys --upgradecommand, which launches a script on your Instance to update your SSH keys.
 You can then check that the new key has been added to the